nhatcher/Clouds-Analyzer/README.md

 You can also generate some very elementary fractlas (some of which have a well known fractal dimension) as a test ground for your images.

-It started up as a tool to test if [turbulence](https://en.wikipedia.org/wiki/Turbulence) occurs in molecular clouds in the [interstellar medium](https://en.wikipedia.org/wiki/Interstellar_medium), the sites of start creation.
+It started up as a tool to test if [turbulence](https://en.wikipedia.org/wiki/Turbulence) occurs in molecular clouds in the [interstellar medium](https://en.wikipedia.org/wiki/Interstellar_medium), the sites of star creation.

 It has also some very elementary tools to manipulate images.